-You can associate the data object with an intelligent structure model and directly parse input from text, CSV, XML, or JSON input files, as well as PDF forms, Microsoft Word tables, or Microsoft Excel.
+You can associate the data object with an intelligent structure model and directly parse input from text, CSV, XML, or JSON input files.

 When you configure the data operation properties, specify the format in which the MapR Streams data object reads data.
 You can specify XML, JSON, or Avro as format.
 When you specify XML format, you must provide a XSD file.
 When you specify Avro format, provide a sample Avro schema in a .avsc file.
 When you specify JSON or Flat format, you must provide a sample file.